Seerow0/-MK-II-Nicholas-J-Website-/README.md

 Line: "@include themed(content, "🌙", "🌞");"
 Alternativley, you can search through the index on the top right and look for the current emoji featured on the website location.
 Honestly, if you spot the emojis, your in the right place unless your some mad lad with a knack for adding emojis all over your code, then you'd be looking for **`@include themed(content, "[Emoji]", "[Emoji]");`**

+# Video Content
+`25 mb` video limit
+To add videos to pages, drag and drop the video into the script.
+You also can format it to fit to a certain size with code but unfortunatley like my spelling, I can't recall.
+Will research later.

 # Scavenge Section